SymfonyCasts/symfony6/sfcasts/ep3-doctrine/pagination.md

 This installs a Pagerfanta bundle, which is a wrapper around a really nice library called Pagerfanta.
 Pagerfanta can paginate lots of things, like Doctrine results, results from Elasticsearch, and much more.
-We've also installed its Doctrine ORM *adapter*, which will give us everything we need to paginate our Doctrine results.
+We also installed its Doctrine ORM *adapter*, which will give us everything we need to paginate our Doctrine results.
 In this case, when we run